TomiwaJoseph/Tkinter-Programs/README.md

 ## No. 8 - Sudoku

 The famous sudoku in three versions.
-An easy 4x4 version, my wierd version (6x6) and the hard 9x9 version.
-You just have to try out the wierd version if you have to.
-Enjoy.
+An easy 4x4 version, my wierd version (6x6) and the popular (hard) 9x9 version.
+You just have to try out the wierd version😍 Enjoy.

 ## No. 9 - Hotel CRM

 A hotel customer relationship manager (CRM) for a make shift hotel - SERENITY.
 I don't know how a hotel management system really looks like in real life, so bear with me 😅.
+It has an admin page where he oversees the hotel management and a staff feature for the reservation.
+Features of the app:

+Admin

+- Can change hotel details like how many staffs the hotel has, the names of heads of major sections of the hotel, their extensions (phone line) and stuff.
+- Oversees the rooms and get notified when a room time allotment has expired.

+Staff

+- Can filter rooms based on client's preference
+- Can reserve rooms for clients.